Alcohol Treatment Programs

 According to the CDC, approximately 95,000 people die from alcohol-related causes each year in the U.S., which averages to about 261 deaths per day.
 It is the third-leading cause of preventable death in the country.
 For most people with alcohol use disorders, however, quitting alcohol is difficult or impossible— without the help of trained medical professionals.
 Thankfully, there are a number of different treatment options available that vary based on the severity of someone's disease.

-Regardless of which type of alcohol treatment model is chosen, quality addiction rehab centers and recovery facilities all offer:
+Regardless of which type of alcohol treatment model is chosen, quality addiction rehab centers and rehab programs offer:

 - A customized plan of care that is tailored to each individual in the program.

-- Assistance with dual-diagnosis and primary or secondary mental health needs.
+- Assistance with dual-diagnosis and primary or secondary mental health conditions.

 - Doctor-directed Medication-Assisted Treatment (MAT) and medication management.